jgeorgex/Makers-BNB/README.md

  1  Connect to psql
  2  Create the database using the psql command CREATE DATABASE makers_bnb;
  3  Connect to the database using the pqsl command \c makers_bnb;
- 4  Run the query we have saved in the
+ 4  Run the query we have saved in the file db/migrations/01_create_user_table.sql in order to set up the Makers BNB user table.
+ 5  Run the query we have saved in the file db/migrations/  02_create_properties_table.sql in order to set up the Makers BNB properties table.

 Test database